 The legendary engineer Clarence L. “Kelly” Johnson – the founder of Lockheed’s Skunk Works – was the father of the F-104 Starfighter.
-Skunk Works, that’s an official pseudonym for Lockheeds/Lockheed Martins Advanced Development Programs (ADP).
-It also responsible for the developments of such famous aircraft like the P-38 Lightning and P-80 Shooting Star, the U-2 Dragon Lady, SR-71 Blackbird, and for the stealth aircraft F-117 Nighthawk, F-22 Raptor and F-35 Lightning II.
-Kelly Johnson came up with the concept for the Starfighter after asking US fighter pilots during the Korean War about what they are looking for in a fighter jet.
+Skunk Works, that is an official pseudonym for Lockheed/Lockheed Martin’s Advanced Development Programs (ADP).
+It is also responsible for the development of such famous aircraft like the P-38 Lightning and P-80 Shooting Star, the U-2 Dragon Lady, the SR-71 Blackbird, and the stealth aircraft F-117 Nighthawk, F-22 Raptor and F-35 Lightning II.
+Kelly Johnson came up with the concept for the Starfighter after asking US fighter pilots during the Korean War about what they were looking for in a fighter jet.
 The pilots were requesting a smaller, simpler aircraft, much faster fighter aircraft with excellent performance and high-altitude capabilities.
 At that time, they felt like the Soviet MiG-15s were superior to what they currently had.
 As an answer, the Lockheed F-104 Starfighter was created.

 Your Starfighter Flight training